johnprovazek/hintsandtints/README.md

 ## Bugs & Improvements

-- gh-pages branch is not consitent with local branch.
+- The gh-pages branch display is not consitent with the local server display.
+For some reason the H row is missing.
 - Determine what size screens are too small and display an error message.
-- Start connecting application with Google Firebase.
+- Start connecting this application with Google Firebase.